devisle/advanced-react-cli/README.md

 3. I would like to make a feature request.
 Where do I do it?

-- We are very open to your suggestions for the CLI!
+- We are open to your suggestions for the CLI!
 - If you'd like to make a new feature request, just head over [here](https://github.com/devisle/advanced-react-cli/issues/new/choose) and next to the "Feature Request", click the button "Get Started"!

 4. I would like to make a pull request.
 How can I do it?

-- We are very open to your pull request for the CLI!
+- We are open to pull requests for the CLI!
 - Before making a pull request, be sure to read the [contribution guidelines](https://github.com/devisle/advanced-react-cli/blob/master/CONTRIBUTING.md) that also have the pull request guide.

 ## Dev Isle Community